michaelchadwick/michaelchadwick.info/blog/_posts/2024/2024-01-09-about-this-computer.md

 My personal favorite command line tool to get information about my Mac (or Linux VM) is [neofetch](https://github.com/dylanaraps/neofetch).
 It's a rad `bash` script that creates a cool, screenshot-able display of useful information alongside either a picture of your OS's logo, or a custom image.
 Since it runs on `bash`, it runs on virtually any `bash`-compatible shell system, which is a lot of potential operating systems.

-Before I found `neofetch`, I used to use [archey](https://github.com/HorlogeSkynet/archey4) (which is a maintained fork of the original found [here](https://github.com/djmelik/archey)).
+Before I found `neofetch`, I used to use [archey](https://github.com/HorlogeSkynet/archey4) (which is a [maintained fork of the original](https://github.com/djmelik/archey)).
 It's written in Python, which is another dependency that may not exist on the system you're checking.

 ## SCRIPT TIME